Signed in as:

 Peg 13

-what3words reference: hails.remind.backpacks
+what3words : hails.remind.backpacks

 Peg 14

-what3words reference: longer.olive.receiving
+what3words : longer.olive.receiving

 Peg 15 is the last peg on R&DAS Great Langton water (it is the most downstream peg).
 It is unique in that it cover both sides of the river (all of the other pegs are South side only).
 Be careful if you do access the North side (closest to the main road) - the banks are steep and overgrown.
-There are known to be some big chub over there!

-what3words reference: rotation.huddling.gained
+what3words : rotation.huddling.gained

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.
 Privacy Policy